 - Planned or foreseeable major works and the state of the reserve fund

-- Any restrictions in the lease (on letting the property, keeping pets, alterations etc.)
+- Any restrictions in the lease (on letting the property, keeping pets, making alterations etc.)

 - Who the freeholder is and their track record